Assist with navigation; forage and fish for your meals; visit special places that can only be accessed by sea and creek.

 Working with local wildlife stakeholders we provide discrete access to observe the abundance of coastal wildlife.

-The sustainable delivery of cargo along the North Norfolk Coast via Gt Yarmouth to Norwich and back was a great success and in particular the two clients from the Purfleet Trust (homeless charity) who acted as crew seem to have benefited enormously.
+The sustainable delivery of cargo along the North Norfolk Coast via Kings Lynn to Ely and back with clients from the Purfleet Trust (homeless charity) is confirmed.
+There are also a couple of places for other guests.
 Please get in touch if you would like to have your food/drink shipped and or if you would like to sponsor clients from the Purfleet Trust.

-Sail in our robust little crab boat from Wells to Cley through the marsh across the sand near Blakeney Pt, then into Cley Marsh - a fantastic one way trip with Breakfast! £80 a head.
+Sail in our robust little crab boat from Wells to Cley through the marsh, across the sandbanks near Blakeney Pt, then into Cley Marsh - a fantastic one way trip with Breakfast! £120 a head.

 "FOLLOW THE WITHIES," advises Henry, as I tug on the wooden tiller of his clinker-built, 1950s crab boat My Girls with trepidation, watching the narrow, marshy creek zig-zag before her prow.